openhab/openhab-docs/configuration/items.md

 ## Restore States

-When restarting your openHAB installation you may find there are times when your logs indicate some items are UNDEF.
+When restarting your openHAB installation you may find there are times when your logs indicate some Items are UNDEF.
-This is because, by default, item states are not persisted when openHAB restarts.
+This is because, by default, Item states are not persisted when openHAB restarts.
 To have your states persist across restarts you will need to install a [Persistence]({{base}}/configuration/persistence.html) extension.

-Specifically, you need to use a `restoreOnStartup` strategy for all your items.
+Specifically, you need to use a `restoreOnStartup` strategy for all your Items.
 Then whatever state they were in before the restart will be restored automatically.

 ```xtend